 DOH on home quarantine ban

-The Department of Health (DOH) earlier said it is unlikely to impose a home quarantine ban for asymptomatic and mild cases of COVID-19 despite the possibility that such measures could have contributed to community transmission of the virus.
+The Department of Health () earlier said it is unlikely to impose a ban for and mild cases of COVID-19 despite the possibility that such measures could have contributed to community transmission of the virus.

 According to Health Undersecretary Maria Rosario Vergeire, the health department is still studying the existing protocol of home quarantine for asymptomatic and mild cases COVID-19 patients.